Colin Hodgkinson (RAF officer): Post-war

 Three years later Hodgkinson re-joined the RAF as a Royal Auxiliary Air Force pilot with both No. 501 Squadron RAF and No. 604 Squadron RAF.
 These squadrons were converting to jet-engined aircraft, and Hodgkinson flew the de Havilland Vampire until the early 1950s.

 He moved to Worminghall in Buckinghamshire into what he described as two rambling thatched cottages known as Nutkin Thatch, and subsequently worked in public relations.
 In the 1955 General Election he stood as the Conservative Party candidate for South West Islington, ultimately losing to Labour.

 In 1957 he published his autobiography, Best Foot Forward.

 He was the subject of This Is Your Life in 1957 when he was surprised by Eamonn Andrews in a pub near to the BBC Television Theatre.

 Death

-Hodgkinson permanently moved to his holiday home in Dordogne, France, in 1986.
+Hodgkinson permanently moved to his holiday home in Dordogne, France, a popular place among British immigrants, in 1986.
 He died there on 13 September 1996, aged 76.